List of Formula One polesitters

 Lewis Hamilton holds the record for the most pole positions, having qualified first on occasions.
 Michael Schumacher is second with 68 pole positions.
 Ayrton Senna is third with 65 poles.
 Senna and Max Verstappen jointly hold the record for most consecutive pole positions; Senna qualified in first place in eight Grands Prix in a row from the 1988 Spanish Grand Prix to the 1989 United States Grand Prix, with Verstappen's record streak lasting from the 2023 Abu Dhabi Grand Prix to the 2024 Emilia Romagna Grand Prix.
-Sebastian Vettel is the youngest polesitter; he was 21 years, 72 days old when he qualified in first place for the 2008 Italian Grand Prix.
-(Note: Kimi Antonelli is the youngest polesitter in any format; he was 18 years, 8 months, and 7 days old when he qualified in first place for the 2025 Miami Grand Prix's sprint race.)
+Kimi Antonelli is the youngest polesitter; he was 19 years, 201 days old when he qualified in first place for the 2026 Chinese Grand Prix.
+(Note: Antonelli is also the youngest polesitter in sprint format; he was 18 years, 8 months, and 7 days old when he qualified in first place for the 2025 Miami Grand Prix's sprint race.)
 The oldest person to qualify in pole position was Nino Farina, who was 47 years, 79 days old when he was polesitter for the 1954 Argentine Grand Prix.
-As of the 2025 São Paulo Grand Prix, 107 drivers have been on pole position in the 1,146 Grands Prix since the first World Championship race, the 1950 British Grand Prix, with the most recent driver to achieve their first pole position being Oscar Piastri at the 2025 Chinese Grand Prix.
+As of the 2026 Azerbaijan Grand Prix, 109 drivers have been on pole position in the 1,164 Grands Prix since the first World Championship race, the 1950 British Grand Prix, with the most recent driver to achieve their first pole position being Pierre Gasly at the 2026 Italian Grand Prix.
 From 2014 to 2017, the driver with the most pole positions in a season was awarded the Pole Trophy.
 The inaugural Pole Trophy was won by Nico Rosberg.
-In 2018, the FIA Pole Trophy was discontinued and replaced with the Pirelli Pole Position Award, where the polesitter at each race as awarded a Pirelli wind tunnel tyre with the name of the polesitter and their time.
+In 2018, the FIA Pole Trophy was discontinued and replaced with the Pirelli Pole Position Award, where the polesitter at each race is awarded a Pirelli wind tunnel tyre with the name of the polesitter and their time.